ytechie/CodeLabs-IoTDev/Module1-IntroWindows10IoTCore/README.md

 <a name="Exercise1"></a>
 ### Exercise 1: Connecting and configuring your device ###

-The Raspberry Pi will be connected to the development PC through a hard Ethernet connection.
+The Raspberry Pi will be connected to the development PC through a wired Ethernet connection.
 This connection is used for deployment and debugging.
 The WiFi connection will be used for connecting the Raspberry Pi to the Internet.

 The **Windows Device Portal** provides basic configuration and device management capabilities, in addition to advanced diagnostic tools to help you troubleshoot and view the real time performance of your Windows IoT Device.